Accessible Forms in Acrobat

 Form fields can sometimes be incorrectly added to the PDF by Acrobat.
 This is especially common for cells within a data table or lines that are used to separate page sections.
 To remove a form control, click on it and press Delete.

 To add a form control manually, open thetools, and click on the desired form field type in the toolbar above your PDF.

 Then drag the field to the correct place on the page.
 Ensure the new form field covers the existing space (e.g., a new radio button should cover the circle that already appears on the page).

 Acrobat will prompt you to add a field name.
 A descriptive name will probably be helpful when reviewing the form data later, but the name will not be read by a screen reader.

 2. Ensure Every Form Field Has a Descriptive Tooltip

-It is usually easiest to check all the Tooltip values at the same time by leaving this Properties window open in an empty part of the screen and clicking on each of the form fields.
+If you are checking multiple Tooltip values, leave the Properties window open in an empty part of the screen and click on each form field.

 Fields that are marked "Required" within Acrobat are not identified by a screen reader.
 Identify required fields in the Tooltip.